The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 It is likely that other regions will closely monitor progress and draw on the UK’s outcomes to shape their own local policies, including the highly anticipated final proposal of the EU’s Payment Services Directive (PSD3).

-However, one thing is quite clear.
+One thing is quite clear.
 Although imposing new costs on banks, compensating scam victims mitigates the major negative consequence of fraud—losing customers.
 Data supports this: while globally, 1 in 4 victims chose to leave their financial institution following an APP scam, in the UK, the majority of consumers chose to stay with their existing provider.
 Only 13% of UK victims ended their relationship with their financial institution.

 On the other side of the Atlantic, in the US, where victims of APP fraud have no legal protection and the decision to compensate rests entirely with the banks, more than 30% of victims chose to leave their existing financial institution.